 Please continually practise your child’s times tables with them over the year.
-May we remind you of the government expectation that children should know all times tables up to x 12 by the end of Year 4.
+The government expectation is that children should know all times tables up to 12 x 12 by the end of Year 4.
 With this in mind, it is important children consolidate their learning regularly at home in order to meet age related expectations.

 Thank you for your continued support with your child’s homework.
 If you do have any queries please do not hesitate to speak to one of us directly.